jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 .. image:: ../_static/ISIKHNAS/011.png
    :align: center

-Name this new layer :kbd:`Cases_PoultrySuddenDeath` and add it to your map.
+Name this new layer :kbd:`Cases_PoultryMortality` and add it to your map.

-By turning off the :kbd:`Sul_sthn_cases` layer, we can now see the records in the database of sudden death recorded in poultry in Sulawesi Selatan.
+By turning off the :kbd:`Sul_sthn_cases` layer, we can now see the records in the database of poultry
+mortality recorded in poultry in Sulawesi Selatan.

 .. image:: ../_static/ISIKHNAS/012.png
    :align: center